 Generally, these change in control provisions provide that no accelerated benefit will be paid if it would constitute an excess parachute payment under IRC Section 280G.
-As of December 31, 2010, there are no Named Executive Officers who receive payments that would constitute excess parachute payments under IRC Section 280G upon a change in control of the Company.
+As of December 31, 2011, there are no Named Executive Officers who receive payments that would constitute excess parachute payments under IRC Section 280G upon a change in control of the Company.

 Restrictive Covenants.
-Under the DSA, no unpaid benefit will be paid if the Named Executive Officer is discharged for wrongful conduct injurious to the Company, if the Named Executive Officer shall disclose confidential information relating to the Company or if the Named Executive Officer becomes employed or renders service to any competitor of the Company.
-Under the C-LTIP, Restricted Stock and Restricted Stock Unit Award Agreements, if the Compensation Committee determines that the recipient has committed an "Act of Misconduct," as defined in the 2005 Ownership Incentive Plan, the Compensation Committee may suspend the recipient's rights to vest in any restricted stock, RSU or C-LTIP awards outstanding and forfeit any vested but not yet paid awards.
-The Executive Medical Policy provides that coverage will be forfeited if the Named Executive Officer becomes an employee, consultant or has an ownership interest in any competitor of the Company.
+Under the DSA, no unpaid benefit will be paid if the Named Executive Officer is discharged for wrongful conduct injurious to the Company, if the Named Executive Officer discloses confidential information relating to the Company or if the Named Executive Officer becomes employed or renders service to any competitor of the Company.
+Under the cash long-term incentive compensation plan and RSU award agreements, if the Compensation Committee determines that the recipient has committed an "Act of Misconduct," as defined in the 2005 Ownership Incentive Plan, the Committee may suspend the recipient's rights to vest in any RSU or cash long-term incentive compensation plan awards outstanding and may provide that the recipient will forfeit any vested but not yet paid awards.
+The Executive Medical Policy provides that coverage will be forfeited if the Named Executive Officer becomes an employee or consultant of, or has an ownership interest in any competitor of the Company.

 The Company also has a policy for the "clawback" of any bonus or incentive compensation awarded to any officer, including a Named Executive Officer, whose misconduct contributed to the Company being required to restate its financial statements.
-Under the terms of the policy, the Board will require reimbursement of any bonus or incentive compensation awarded or effect the cancellation of unvested restricted stock or RSU awards previously granted to the Named Executive Officer under certain scenarios which are described in the CD&A.
+Under the terms of the policy, the Board will require reimbursement of any bonus or incentive compensation awarded or effect the cancellation of unvested RSU awards previously granted to the Named Executive Officer under certain scenarios which are described in the "Compensation Discussion & Analysis" section of this proxy statement.

-An "Act of Misconduct" has been committed under the Company's arrangements if the Compensation Committee, the Chief Executive Officer, or any other person designated by the Compensation Committee determines a Named Executive Officer has committed an act of embezzlement, fraud, dishonesty, nonpayment of any obligation owed to the Company or any subsidiary, breach of fiduciary duty, violation of Company ethics policy or Code of Conduct, deliberate disregard of Company or subsidiary rules, or if a participant makes an unauthorized disclosure of any Company or subsidiary trade secret or confidential information, solicits any employee or service provider to leave the employ or cease providing services to the Company or any subsidiary, breaches any intellectual property or assignment of inventions covenant, engages in any conduct constituting unfair competition, breaches any non-competition agreement, induces any Company or subsidiary customer to breach a contract with the Company or any subsidiary or to cease doing business with the Company or any subsidiary, or induces any principal for whom the Company or any subsidiary acts as agent to terminate such agency relationship.
+An "Act of Misconduct" has been committed under the Company's arrangements if the Committee, the Chief Executive Officer, or any other person designated by the Committee determines a Named Executive Officer has committed an act of embezzlement, fraud, dishonesty, nonpayment of any obligation owed to the Company or any subsidiary, breach of fiduciary duty, violation of Company ethics policy or Code of Conduct, deliberate disregard of Company or subsidiary policies, or if a participant makes an unauthorized disclosure of any Company or subsidiary trade secret or confidential information, solicits any employee or service provider to leave the employ or cease providing services to the Company or any subsidiary, breaches any intellectual property or assignment of inventions covenant, engages in any conduct constituting unfair competition, breaches any non-competition agreement, induces any Company or subsidiary or to cease doing business with the Company or any subsidiary, or induces any principal for whom the Company or any subsidiary acts as agent to terminate such agency relationship.

-The following table reflects compensation payable to each Named Executive Officer under various employment termination events.
-The amounts shown below assume that each Named Executive Officer terminated employment with the Company effective December 31, 2010, and estimates the value to the Named Executive Officer as a result of each triggering event.
-The accelerated benefit amount payable to each Named Executive Officer as a result of termination, early retirement, normal retirement, death, disability, or change in control of the Company is shown in the table below.
+The following table reflects compensation potentially payable to each Named Executive Officer under various employment termination and other scenarios based on the arrangements existing as of December 31, 2011.
+The amounts shown below assume that a change in control occurred and/or each Named Executive Officer terminated employment with the Company effective December 31, 2011, and estimate the value that could be realized by each Named Executive Officer as a result of each specified triggering event.
+Because Mr. Kemp retired from the Company on December 31, 2011, only the amounts actually received by him in connection with his retirement are provided below.